Chapter 7 Bankruptcy

 Chapter 7 helps you start over after getting overwhelmed by debt.

-Each year, hundreds of thousands of Americans — and some years, well over a million — file for Chapter 7 bankruptcy when they cannot afford to repay the debt they owe.
+Filing for Chapter 7 bankruptcy can help you start over after overwhelming debt.
+Each year, hundreds of thousands of Americans file for Chapter 7 bankruptcy when they cannot afford to repay the debt they owe.

 What Is Chapter 7 Bankruptcy?

-Chapter 7 bankruptcy — also known as liquidation or straight bankruptcy — is a process in which you are able to ask a bankruptcy court to wipe out most of your debts so you can start over.
+Chapter 7 bankruptcy—also known as liquidation or straight bankruptcy—is a process where you can ask a bankruptcy court to wipe out most of your debts.
+This can help you start over.
 A judge will review your case and accept or deny the request.

-If approved, the court puts an "automatic temporary stay" in place that stops creditors from trying to collect payments or taking action such as wage garnishment, repossession, or foreclosure, while the bankruptcy case is pending.
+If approved, the court puts an automatic temporary stay in place that stops creditors from trying to collect payments or take action.
+This can include wage garnishment, repossession, or foreclosure while your bankruptcy case is pending.

-Chapter 7 bankruptcy provides immediate relief to people in serious debt; however, there are some drawbacks as well.
+Chapter 7 bankruptcy provides immediate relief to people in serious debt, regardless of the amount of debt.
+But some drawbacks exist.

-Filing for bankruptcy protection negatively affects your credit score for many years, and you could lose certain nonexempt assets that are sold, or "liquidated," to repay your creditors.
-Most assets, though, are considered exempt and are not subject to liquidation.
+Filing for bankruptcy protection negatively affects your credit score and credit report for many years.
+You could lose certain non-exempt assets that are sold or liquidated to repay your creditors.
+But most assets are considered exempt and not subject to liquidation.

 The liquidation process generally involves three steps: